mgroves/realworld-aspnet-couchbase/README.md

 The code is meant to be readable, and simple enough to follow along.
 If you can't, please create a GitHub issue, so the problem can be addressed!

+## Main Tools

-The main tools you'll need to understand at least a little bit:
+You'll need to understand at least a little bit:

 * [.NET 7](https://dotnet.microsoft.com/en-us/)
 * [C#](https://learn.microsoft.com/en-us/dotnet/csharp/)